OsmanKAYI/full-stack-roadmap/node.js/README.md

 # install latest node version
-nvm install node  # "node" is an alias for the latest version nvm use v20.11.0 # if you want to use specific version
+nvm install node  # "node" is an alias for the latest version nvm use v20.11.0 # if you want to use specific version nvm use v20.11.0 --default # if you want to use specific version as default
 ```

 ## Documentation